anaskhamees/Stm32F01CC_Drivers/Logging_Module/README.md

 >  - It declares a file pointer `logFile` to handle the log file.
 >  - It opens the `time_log.txt` file in append mode using `fopen`.
 If the file cannot be opened, it prints an error message using `perror` and returns 1 to indicate an error.
 >  - It calls the `printTime` function to print the current time to the log file.
->  - Finally, it closes the log file using `fclose` to release system resources.
+>  - Finally, it closes the log file using `fclose` to release system resources (txt file).

 ![image-20240226030956169](README.assets/image-20240226030956169.png)